tr37ion/revive/README.md

 ## How to use

-Call `save-current-configuration' (`C-x S' if you define key as above) when  you want to   save current editing status  and call `resume' to restore it.
+Call 'save-current-configuration' with C-x S if you define key as above) when  you want to   save current editing status  and call 'resume' to restore it.
 Numerical prefix  arg to them specifies the buffer number in which the editing status will be saved.

 ### Sample Operations